 Temperature settings.
 Fifty years ago, 74oF was an average temperature for tropical fishes.
 That temp figured in calculations for space requirements for aquarium fishes. "'Tropical' gives the false impression that all these fishes come from torrid climates, and that they must be kept at steaming temperatures," wrote William T. Innes in 1935, explaining his book title, Exotic [rather than Tropical] Aquarium Fishes.
 Average temperatures have risen over the years, like concert pitch: I'd say now that an average temperature is often considered to be 77oF.

 Of the fishes I've kept, only gouramies and rams and apistogramma really need the warmth to flourish.
 My aquaria have heaters in winter set at 66o as a fail-safe for those inevitable days in September and May when the landlord isn't legally required to send up steam heat, though the day is distinctly nippy.
-A cool winter, hovering around 70-72o, and a warm, sometimes steaming hot summer have certainly suited my two Botia (now Yasuhikotakia) modesta, who celebrated fourteen years with me in 2012.
+A cool winter, hovering around 70-72o, and a warm, sometimes steaming hot summer have certainly suited my two Botia (now Yasuhikotakia) modesta, who celebrated fifteen years with me at Christmas 2013.